 Basically, you are hiring us to become your intermediary with your creditors.
 Our goal is take over the role of interacting with your creditor body, and using our knowledge of laws like the Fair Debt Collection Practices Act and Florida Consumer Credit Collection Practices Act to protect you from creditors, and to gain a… Read More »

 There are often alternatives to filing bankruptcy.
-At Markarian Frank White-Boyd & Hayes, we do not refer to ourselves as “bankruptcy lawyers”.
+At Markarian & Hayes, we do not refer to ourselves as “bankruptcy lawyers”.
 We actually practice Financial Distress Counseling.
 This means we are looking for a solution to your financial problems, and these solutions do not necessarily involve bankruptcy.
-Debt Management is just what it… Read More »
+Debt Management is just what it sounds like:… Read More »

 You must retain counsel who either fully understands bankruptcy law, or, at minimum, a malpractice lawyer and a skilled bankruptcy lawyer who can serve as an expert witness.
 Be prepared to quantify in terms of dollars how the misdeeds of your original lawyer have damaged you economically…”but for this negligence, I would have eliminated… Read More »